KubeRocketCI/docs/docs/operator-guide/microsoft-entra/opensearch-authentication.md

+---
+id: opensearch-authentication
+sidebar_label: OpenSearch
+---

-# OpenSearch
+# Guide: Microsoft Entra SSO integration with OpenSearch

-This page provides instructions on how to configure OpenSearch with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+This guide provides instructions on how to configure OpenSearch with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).

 ## Prerequisites